SeqWare/seqware/seqware-distribution/docs/site/content/docs/2-installation.md

 technology such as VirtualBox, OpenStack, Google Compute Engine, or Amazon Web Services.</p>

-This option leverages the excellent [Vagrant](http://www.vagrantup.com/)
+Follow the instructions at [Bindle](https://github.com/CloudBindle/Bindle).

 ## Next Steps